Duty-Free Import Changes May be Sought in Annual GSP Reviews

 To aid companies in determining whether to file such petitions USTR has posted to its website the following lists.

-- GSP-eligible articles that exceeded a CNL in 2018 by having an import value greater than $185 million or 50 percent of the total U.S. import value for that year (these will be removed from GSP eligibility as of Nov.
-1 unless the president grants a waiver)
+- GSP-eligible articles that exceeded a CNL in 2019 by having an import value greater than $190 million or 50 percent of the total U.S. import value for that year and will be removed from GSP eligibility as of Nov.
+1 unless the president grants a waiver (except that the 50 percent CNL does not apply if a like or directly competitive product was not produced in the U.S. in any of the previous three years) – these include products such as taro from Ecuador, methyl tertiary-butyl ether from Argentina, plywood from Ecuador, gold necklaces from Indonesia, and electric generating sets from Brazil

-- GSP eligible articles that exceed the 50 percent CNL but are eligible for a de minimis waiver since total U.S. imports of the product were less than $24 million
+- GSP eligible articles that exceed the 50 percent CNL but are eligible for a de minimis waiver since total U.S. imports of the product were less than $24.5 million – these include products such as swordfish, orchids, fur skins, truffles, and washing machine tubs from Thailand; macadamia nuts, sausages, sugar, molasses, and fur skins from Brazil; sardines and palm hearts from Ecuador; bovine hides and leather from Argentina; rattan from Indonesia; and brooms from Sri Lanka

 Country Practices Review.
 Any interested party may submit a petition to review the GSP eligibility of any BDC with respect to any of the GSP designation criteria.
 Mandatory criteria include not withholding supplies of vital commodity resources from international trade, not providing preferential treatment to products of a developed country that harms U.S. commerce, and taking steps to afford internationally recognized worker rights.
 The president must also take into account the country’s level of economic development, preferential treatment from other major developed countries, and market access for U.S. goods.